katmrodriguez/Childcare-Undervaluation-Analysis/README.md

 The project asks two questions:

-1. **Unpaid childcare** — What is the economic value of unpaid childcare, and how does it vary by gender, race/ethnicity, and family income?
+1. **Unpaid childcare**: What is the economic value of unpaid childcare, and how does it vary by gender, race/ethnicity, and family income?
-2. **Paid childcare** — How do wages and demographics in paid childcare occupations compare to similar jobs, and what do they reveal about gender and racial gaps in the care economy?
+2. **Paid childcare**: How do wages and demographics in paid childcare occupations compare to similar jobs, and what do they reveal about gender and racial gaps in the care economy?